ravishankarpradhan76/my_portfolio/README.md

 # My Portfolio App

-This is a simple Flutter application designed for Chatting.
+This is a simple Flutter application.

 ## Getting Started